fledit-sh/fsfw-from-zero/ws-tasks/README.md

     virtual <functionName>(...) = 0;
     ```

- 4. Implement you custom interface for `MyExecutableObject` by re-using the exsiting
+ 4. Implement you custom interface for `MyExecutableObject` by re-using the existing
     `performOperation` function.
 In general, when implementing
     an interface or overriding a virtual function, it is recommended to add the `override` keyword
     to the function delaration.
 We do not have seperation between source and header files for